dantleech/docbot/README.md

         'Now let\'s generate some docs!',
         new ShellBlock('../bin/docbot execute docs'),
         'We can view the output...',
+        new TextBlock(
+            'Now we can view the generated document in `%path%`:',
-        new ShowFileBlock('docs/hello_world.md', 'text'),
+            context: new ShowFileBlock('docs/hello_world.md', 'text'),
+        ),
     ]),
     new SectionBlock('Inception', [
+        new TextBlock(
             'Oh no!
+It\'s a trap 😱!
+You\'re in code inception, the source for this file is in `%path%`:',
-It\'s a trap!
-We are stuck code inception 😾:', new ShowFileBlock('../docs/README.php', 'php'),
+            context: new ShowFileBlock('../docs/README.php', 'php'),
+        ),
     ]),
 ]);